 VPS works like the cloud based system, but the only and the major difference between these two is, on a VPS, if the server destroys, the connection to the server will be lost and data could be wasted if not backed up properly.
 While on the other hand, in a cloud environment, your app is shared and hosted across multiple zones also called edges.
 So, if server on one edge fails web app is picked from another edge and then on the damaging end, the new server is deployed.
 So, if you are a user of a VPS or dedicated server before then you would be feeling comfortable with cloud based platform because you are already familiar with server setup from scratch, software installation, sftp etc.

 Lightsail instances are created from t2 family of EC2 instances.
 But EC2 offers more than that which you can choose according to the need of project.

 So, in terms of Amazon EC2 vs Lightsail, you should prefer EC2, if you are from a VPS background.

 If you have a seasonal traffic and you need sometime more server resources and sometime less, then you can use EC2 where you can fine tune the resources easily, according to the requirements.
 While on lightsail resources limit is static.

 You need special security groups settings.

-If your app need a special virtually existing firewall you should probably use EC2.
-You can apply same configured group to different instances while can also create unique group for each instance.
+If your app needs a special virtually existing firewall, you should probably use EC2.
+You can apply same configured group to different instances while can also create a unique group for each instance.
 So, there is a lot of flexibility in it and even you can assign a linux based security group to all instances.
 While there are some limitations to it in Lightsail environment.
 Along with this, you can allow ssh access to only your IP, while Lightsail do not provide this feature.

 Size of the app is unexpected.